1 9 5 4 (USA)

 13 x 30 minute episodes

-As a summer replacement for The Dave Garroway Show, The Duke had an interesting premise; a prizefighter who opted to go “classy” and leave the ring for more highbrow and intellectual pursuits.
+As a summer replacement for The Dave Garroway Show on NBC, The Duke had an interesting premise; a prizefighter who opted to go “classy” and leave the ring to use his prizemoney for more highbrow and intellectual pursuits.

 The Duke was Duke London (Paul Gilbert, whose birth name was Ed McMahon), a retired boxer who, thanks to a friend named Rudy Cromwell (Claude Stroud) who graduated from Harvard, now enjoyed more elitist diversions, such as reading, the opera, and fine art.